thingsboard/thingsboard.github.io/_includes/docs/user-guide/ui/widget-library.md

 ### Tables Widgets

-The Tables widget bundle is useful when you need to display a list of entities, a list of alarm signals, and time series data for one or several entities.
+The Tables widgets bundle is useful when you need to display a list of entities, a list of alarm signals, and time series data for one or several entities.
 Additionally, this widget bundle showcases Persistent RPC requests, which are based on entity alias.
 It can also be filtered optionally and supports pagination for enhanced usability.